imohib/farewell-immutablejs/README.md

 Codemods to migrate [Immutable.js](https://github.com/immutable-js/immutable-js) to ES6.

+Check out the [migration guide](MIGRATION.md) for the motivations and step-by-step instructions.

 Never heard of codemods?
 Here is a quick summary from [facebook/codemod](https://github.com/facebook/codemod):

 > codemod is a tool/library to assist you with large-scale codebase refactors that can be partially automated but still require human oversight and occasional intervention.